top of page

 Media coverage: VoxEU

-Abstract: We explore the impact of health shocks on criminal behavior by combining nearly four decades of health and criminal records for the entire Danish population.
-Exploiting plausibly exogenous variations in the timing of cancer diagnoses, we find that health shocks elicit a large and persistent increase in the probability of committing crime.
-Overall, we estimate that 1,000 diagnoses lead to 14 additional crimes per year perpetrated by either the recovering patients or their healthy spouses.
-We uncover evidence for two mechanisms explaining our findings.
-First, an economic motive leads diagnosed individuals to compensate for the loss of earnings on the legal labor market with property crimes.
-This effect is stronger for people that lack insurance through preexisting wealth, home equity, or marriage.
+Abstract: Exploiting plausibly exogenous variations in the timing of cancer diagnoses, we establish that health shocks elicit a large and persistent increase in the probability of committing a crime.
+This effect materializes in a substantial rise in both first crimes and re-offenses.
+We uncover evidence for two mechanisms.
+First, an economic motive leads individuals to compensate the loss of legal revenues with illegal earnings.
 Second, cancer patients face lower expected cost of punishment through a lower survival probability.
-Experimental evidence does not support a mechanism that operates through changes in preferences.
 Welfare programs that alleviate the economic repercussions of health shocks are effective at mitigating the ensuing negative externality on society.

-Extrapolators and Contrarians: Forecast Bias and Household Stock Trading,
+Extrapolators and Contrarians: Forecast Bias and Individual Investor Stock Trading,

-Abstract: We test whether forecast bias affects household stock trading by combining measures of bias elicited in laboratory experiments with administrative trade-level data.
-On average, subjects exhibit positive forecast bias (i.e., extrapolators), while a large minority exhibit negative forecast bias (i.e., contrarians).
-Forecast bias is positively associated with past excess returns of stocks that are purchased: Extrapolators (contrarians) purchase past winners (losers).
-Forecast bias is negatively associated with the capital gains of stocks that are sold.
-Furthermore, forecast bias explains investor heterogeneity in the relation between market returns and net flows to stocks.
-Overall, our study provides evidence of a common mechanism – forecast bias – that links past returns to trading decisions for purchases, sales, and net flows.
+Abstract: We test whether forecast bias affects individual investors’ stock trading by combining bias measures from laboratory experiments with administrative trade-level data.
+On average, subjects exhibit positive forecast bias (extrapolators), while a large minority exhibit negative bias (contrarians).
+Forecast bias is positively associated with past excess returns of purchased stocks: Extrapolators (contrarians) purchase past winners (losers).
+Forecast bias is negatively associated with capital gains of sold stocks.
+Forecast bias explains investor heterogeneity in the relation between market returns and net flows to stocks.
+Our study shows that forecast bias links past returns to trading decisions for purchases, sales, and net flows.

 bottom of page